 II.
 Scope and Applicability

 This policy is applicable to all members of the MTSU community including, but not limited to, faculty, staff, and students when they are employed by the University or involved in conduct of externally sponsored research.
-Allegations of academic misconduct by a student not covered by this policy will be examined using the procedures specified in Policy 312 Academic Integrity.
+Allegations of academic misconduct by a student not covered by this policy will be examined using the procedures specified in Policy 312 Academic Misconduct.
 The standards outlined in this policy relate to Public Health Service (PHS) supported projects and any other funded or non-funded efforts.
 This includes any research proposed, performed, reviewed, or reported, or any research record generated from that research, regardless of whether an application or proposal for funds resulted in a grant, contract, or cooperative agreement, or other form of support.
 The following are key principles that inform guidelines set forth in this policy: